 Use the keyword search to find topics of interest.

 Use search terms like types of crops your ancestor grew or occupation they followed, names of churches and schools, epidemic, drought, fire, flood, a neighborhood name, or any other topic you’re interested in learning more about.
 Also, use the keyword field for a particular year of interest—for example, the year your ancestor moved away.
 You may find reference to an event that precipitated his departure.

 We spend an awful lot of time with our ancestors, coaxing clues from their records and learning their stories.
 But are we preserving the stories?
 Perhaps this last resolution is the most important one of all.
 I have several taped interviews with my grandma, and although I’ve transcribed them, they could use a little polishing and organizing.
 There are stories of dance contests, skating on soap flakes to wash the floor (and an ensuing broken window), and the family’s reaction to their upcoming move to Cleveland.
 This is the stuff we don’t find in the records and if we don’t take steps to preserve the stories, they’ll be lost forever.

 And once you get those stories down, don’t forget to share.
 The photo at the top of this post just had its 100th birthday.
 For my mom and I, it’s a reminder of the good that comes with sharing your research online.
 A distant relative found some information on my mother’s online tree that included a branch of their family that had married into ours.
 Although they are not related by blood, they did share this photograph of my mother’s aunt, who helped her get started with her family history research.
 We never met Aunt Olive in person, but the letters she sent gave us details that helped start our family history quest.
 The image our online connection shared gave us our first glimpse of Aunt Olive, who is on the right.

-What are your family history resolutions for 2014?
+What are your family history resolutions for the new year?